NODEO: A Neural Ordinary Differential Equation Based Optimization Framework for Deformable Image Registration: Comparison with Benchmarks

 It is important to note that the OASIS dataset generally presents larger deformations between images compared with the CANDI dataset because of the larger age range of the subjects.
-Therefore we can see lower dice scores for the 28 structures in the OASIS set compared to the CANDI set and more violations of diffeomorphism.
+Therefore we can see lower dice scores for the 28 structures in the OASIS set compared to the CANDI set and more folding in deformation fields.
 Also, note that 4 out of the 32 structures on CANDI are very small, which are inherently difficult for alignment in registration due to their lower spatial smoothness.
 This explains the lower dice on the 32 structures compared with that of the 28 structures.

-Lastly, we compare the running time of our method with the SOTA methods.
-While the SYMNet takes about 2 seconds to complete registration for one image pair, the pairwise optimization based method SyN takes 20 to 30 minutes to complete.
-In comparison, our method only takes approximately 97 seconds for one pair of registration (1 step taken), which is a significant improvement compared with SOTA optimization based approaches.